 ( Click the arrow in the buttons below for pronunciation. )

-Mali Heyivtsi is located about 10 miles ESE of Uzhhorod (Ungvár).
+Mali Heyivtsi is located about ten miles east-southeast of Uzhhorod (Ungvár).

 Jews probably settled in Mali Heyivtsi in the late 18th century.